 People First: Roles in Disciplined Agile Delivery

-The DAD framework suggests a robust set of roles for agile solution delivery.
-These roles are overviewed in the following figure:
+DAD suggests a robust set of roles for agile solution delivery.
+These roles are overviewed in Figure 2.

 A common question that we get is what is the difference between primary and secondary roles?
 Primary roles will occur on all DAD projects regardless of scale.
 Secondary roles, however, typically occur only at scale and sometimes only for a temporary period of time.
 Another common question that we do get is why are there so many roles?
 For example, Scrum has three roles – ScrumMaster, Product Owner, and Team Member – so why does DAD need ten?
 The primary issue is one of scope.
 Scrum mostly focuses on leadership and change management aspects during Construction and therefore has roles which reflect this.
 DAD on the other hand explicitly focuses on the entire delivery lifecycle and all aspects of solution delivery, including the technical aspects that Scrum leaves out.
 So, with a larger scope comes more roles.
 For example, because DAD encompasses agile architecture issues it includes an Architecture Owner role.
 Scrum doesn’t address architecture so doesn’t include such a role.

 For more detail about these roles, see the article Roles on DAD Teams.

 In general, Disciplined Agile (DA) is a hybrid toolkit that builds upon the solid foundation of other methods and software process frameworks.
 DAD adopts practices and strategies from existing sources and provides advice for when and how to apply them together.
 In one sense methods such as Scrum, Extreme Programming (XP), Kanban, and Agile Modeling (AM) provide the process bricks and DAD the mortar to fit the bricks together effectively.